joebew42/joebew42.github.io/about.md

 permalink: /about/
 ---

-Hello there! :wave:
+# Hello there! :wave:

-### My name is Joe,

-I am a computer programmer and technical trainer, focused on software design principles and practices of software development:
+My name is Joe, I am a computer programmer and technical trainer, interested in software design principles and practices of software development:

 - Clean Code
 - Test-Driven Development